How To Sell Expensive Products To Cheap People

 People pay big money to therapists and counselors just to listen to them.
 We all know therapists and counselors don’t solve problems, it’s bad for business.
 As a salesman you get to play the role of a therapist with an immediate solution and plan of action.
 Listen to their problems, find out their motivation, close over objections.

 I view myself as more of a problem solver than a salesman.
 As soon as I get into a sales conversation, I’m looking to help.
 I’m a natural born problem solver.
 I’m also a natural born bonder.
 I want to bond and help people as much as I can.
 I believe these two qualities are what has got me to where I am today.

 When you have what they need, they will pay what you want for it

 One last thing to remember.
 If you ARE expensive and you’re not the cheapest or discounted, you need to offer amazing service.
 If you make people feel like a million bucks every time they spend a dollar with you, they will come back for the positive experience alone.
 You can get a good steak anywhere, people go to The Chop House because they make you feel good about spending the money.

 Think of Nordstrom.
 They sell black slacks that are no different than the ones Kohl’s sells.
 You literally can’t tell the difference other than price and name tag.
 Yet Kohl’s charges $30 and Nordstrom charges $300.
 What’s the difference?
-It’s not quality of goods, it’s quality of service.
-At Kohl’s you’re lucky to find the pair of shoes you want on the shelf.
-At Nordstrom’s they won’t let you get your own shoes, they are more than happy to get them for you and even put them on your foot.
+It’s not quality of goods; it’s quality of service.
+At Kohl’s, you’re lucky to find the pair of shoes you want on the shelf.
+At Nordstrom’s, they won’t let you get your own shoes; they are more than happy to get them for you and even put them on your feet.

 If you’re not the cheapest, you need to be the best.
 Doesn’t matter what you are the best at, just be the best.
 You’ve got to be one up on the other competitors out there trying to get their hands on your prospects.